-Interested parties should contact the Sullivan County Department of Family Services Foster Care Unit to request an application.
+Interested?
+Here's the application.
+Or, you can fill out the State's application here.
+(You don't have to fill out both.)
 Candidates will attend a ten week MAPP (Model Approach to Partnership and Parenting) training and preparation.
 Before becoming certified, candidates will submit a completed child abuse clearance form, fingerprinting, current medical reports and personal references.
 A home study and inspection must also be completed.

 Please contact the Sullivan County Department of Family Services: